iiasa/message-ix-models/doc/global/source/message_globiom/energy/resource/fossilfuel.rst

 Conventional oil and gas are distributed unevenly throughout the world, with only a few regions dominating the reserves.
 Nearly half of the reserves of conventional oil is found in
 Middle East and North Africa, and close to 40% of conventional gas is found in Russia and the former Soviet Union states.
 The situation is somewhat different for unconventional oil of which North and Latin America potentially possess significantly higher global shares.
-Unconventional gas in turn is distributed quite well throughout  the world, with North America holding most (roughly 25% of global resources).
+Unconventional gas in turn is distributed quite evenly throughout the world, with North America holding most (roughly 25% of global resources).
 The distribution of coal reserves shows the highest geographical diversity which in the more fragmented SSP3 world contributes to increased overall reliance on this resource.
 Russia and the former Soviet Union states, Pacific OECD, North America, and Centrally Planned Asia and China all possess more than 10 ZJ of reserves.